Shairport/Privacy_Policy/README.md

 Welcome to Shairport!
 The App is a service that connects USC students with other USC students to share a Lyft or Uber ride back to campus.
 By using the App, you agree to be bound by the terms and conditions set forth in this Terms of Service Agreement ("Agreement").

 ### User Responsibility
 You are solely responsible for your interactions with other users of the App.
 You agree to use the App at your own risk and to exercise caution when sharing a ride with another user.
-You agree that the App is not responsible for any accidents, injuries, or damages that may occur during the ride.
+You agree that the App is not responsible for any unwanted consequences that may occur before, during, after, or in place of a shared ride.

 ### User Conduct
 You agree to use the App in compliance with all applicable laws and regulations.
 You agree not to engage in any activity that may harm the App or its users, including but not limited to hacking, spamming, or distributing malware.
 You also agree not to use the App for any unlawful or fraudulent purpose.